 This book should be essential reading for all who commission, design, manage, and use buildings — indeed anyone who is interested in a healthy environment.

 Healthy Buildings is both hugely important and a great read.
-By the end it not only completely persuaded me that improving the health of our buildings is a fabulous economic opportunity and something that could change the lives of millions of people — it gave me a very good sense of where to start.
-Highly recommended.
+By the end it not only completely persuaded me that improving the health of our buildings is a fabulous economic opportunity and something that could change the lives of millions of people—it gave me a very good sense of where to start.

-The engaging conversational style of this comprehensive book makes it an ideal read for any busy building owner or executive who wants to learn about the new science of healthy buildings and to discover how following healthy building strategies may impact their (and society’s) bottom line.
+The engaging conversational style of this comprehensive book makes it an ideal read for any busy building owner or executive who wants to learn about the new science of healthy buildings.

 In this new era of ESG responsibility, every CEO must consider our built environment to fully meet stakeholder expectations.
-Joe Allen and John Macomber’s multi-disciplinary, accessible approach unlocks the secret to future human health and productivity gains in the very buildings in which we live and work.
+Allen and Macomber’s multidisciplinary, accessible approach unlocks the secret to future human health and productivity in the very buildings in which we live and work.

 Workplaces need fresh air, not foosball tables and coffee bars.